What is a meditation journal? What are the benefits of keeping one? And how can a meditation journal help you live a happier, more mindfulness?

 - Journaling your meditation experience can help you spot your bad meditation habits and mistakes.

-- You can clearly see where your meditation needs to improve and how it’s improved over each session.
+- You can clearly see where your mindfulness needs to improve and how it’s improved over each meditation session.

 Easy Ways To Keep A Meditation Journal?

 From the above session, it is clear that keeping a meditating with your books by your side has benefits.
 Fortunately, keeping a log for real sessions of mindfulness doesn’t have to be a grueling, difficult task.
 It’s all about learning, the technique adopted, and what you make of it.

 Consider the following tips: